-When This section describes the instance when HERS field verification and diagnostic testing is required to be performed in accordance with NA1 and NA2 procedures, may compliance with HERS verification may alternatively be satisfied with the by a certified Acceptance Test Technician (ATT) according to the requirements specified in this section. completion of the relevant test procedure by a certified Acceptance Test Technician (ATT) and the requirements of the Acceptance Test Technician Certification Provider (ATTCP).
+When HERS field verification and diagnostic testing is required to be performed in accordance with NA1 and NA2 procedures, compliance with HERS verification may alternatively be satisfied by a certified Acceptance Test Technician (ATT) according to the requirements specified in this section.

-NA1.9.1 Duct Leakage Field Verification by the Acceptance Test Technician
+NA1.9.1 Field Verification by the Acceptance Test Technician

-Under this alternative procedure, when the Certificate of Compliance indicates that HERS field verification and diagnostic testing of duct leakage is required as a condition for compliance with Title 24, Part 6, a certified ATT may perform the duct leakage verification to satisfy the condition of compliance, at the discretion of the enforcement agency.
+Under this alternative procedure, when the Certificate of Compliance indicates that HERS field verification and diagnostic testing is required as a condition for compliance with Title 24, Part 6, a certified ATT may perform the verification to satisfy the condition of compliance, at the discretion of the enforcement agency.
 Systems verified under this procedure are not eligible for use of the sampling procedures described in NA1.6.